GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines

 \section{Abstract}

 General matrix-matrix multiplication (GEMM) is a fundamental operation in machine learning (ML) applications.
-We present the first comprehensive performance acceleration of GEMM workloads on AMD’s second-generation AIE-ML (AIE2) architecture, which is specifically optimized for ML applications.
-Compared to AI-Engine (AIE1), \aieml offers increased compute throughput and larger on-chip memory capacity.
-We propose a novel design that maximizes AIE memory utilization, incorporates custom buffer placement within the AIE2 and staggered kernel placement across the AIE2 array, significantly reducing performance bottlenecks such as memory stalls and routing congestion, resulting in improved performance and efficiency compared to the default compiler provided by AMD.
-We evaluate the performance benefits of our design at three levels: single \aieml, pack of \aieml[s] and the complete \aieml array. \gama achieves state-of-the-art performance, delivering up to 165 TOPS (85\% of peak) for int8 precision and 83 TBFLOPS (86\% of peak) for bfloat16 precision GEMM workloads.
-Our solution achieves 8.7\%, 9\%, 39\% and 53.6\% higher peak throughput efficiency compared to the state-of-the-art AIE1 frameworks AMA, MAXEVA, ARIES and CHARM, respectively.
+We present the first comprehensive performance acceleration of GEMM workloads on AMD’s second-generation AIE-ML architecture, which is specifically optimized for ML applications.
+Compared to AI-Engine (AIE), AIE-ML offers increased compute throughput and larger on-chip memory capacity.
+We propose a novel design that maximizes AIE-ML memory utilization, incorporates custom buffer placement within the AIE-ML and staggered kernel placement across the AIE-ML array, significantly reducing performance bottlenecks such as memory stalls and routing congestion, resulting in improved performance and efficiency compared to the default AMD's compiler.
+We evaluate the performance benefits of our design at three levels: single AIE-ML, pack of AIE-ML's and the complete AIE-ML array. \gama achieves state-of-the-art performance, delivering up to 165 TOPS (85\% of peak) for int8 precision and 83 TBFLOPS (86\% of peak) for bfloat16 precision GEMM workloads.
+Our solution achieves 8.7\%, 9\%, 39\% and 53.6\% higher peak throughput efficiency compared to the state-of-the-art AIE frameworks AMA, MAXEVA, ARIES and CHARM, respectively.